imranulmulk/weather-app/README.md

 # Weather App

 Welcome to the Weather App!
 This React-based application provides real-time weather data, including current day temperature, weekly forecast, and 24-hour forecast of the current day, fetched from WeatherAPI.com.
 The app is designed to be responsive across all devices for an optimal user experience.

-## Live Demo

-Check out the live demo of the Weather App [here](https://imran-pro-portfolio.netlify.app).

 ## Features